 History & Heritage Museums

-Boat trip from Cala Ratjada to the Eastern Side of Majorca USD 34’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Vineyard with Wine Tasting, River Cruise and Lunch in the Douro Valley USD 116’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.